 Executive Editor & Publisher, The Patriot Post

-Mark Alexander is executive editor and publisher of The Patriot Post the Web's "Voice of Essential Liberty".
-His strong academic vitae in constitutional government and policy combined with his real-world occupational experience ensure his contributions as an essayist and analyst reflect the grassroots conservatism of the heartland revitalized by Ronald Reagan, rather than ubiquitous Beltway news and opinion.
+Mark Alexander is Executive Editor and Publisher of The Patriot Post, the Internet's highly acclaimed Journal of American Liberty.
+His academic background in government and policy combined with his occupational experience ensure his perspective as an essayist and analyst reflects the grassroots conservatism of the heartland rather than ubiquitous Beltway news and opinion.

-Placing a high premium on that heritage, Alexander volunteered for military service in 1979 during the Iran hostage crisis, but his aspiration to become a Marine Aviator was cut short due to a disqualifying injury.
+Placing a high premium on his family's military heritage, Alexander volunteered for military service in 1979 during the Iran hostage crisis, but his aspiration to become a Naval aviator was cut short due to a disqualifying injury.

-In 1986, Alexander accepted an executive level federal appointment in a reserve national security capacity under President Ronald Reagan, and was reappointed to that post under President George H. W. Bush, Bill Clinton and President George W. Bush.
-He retains that appointment today with the Department of Homeland Security.
+Alexander received an executive level appointment to a national security post under President Ronald Reagan, and was reappointed to that post under President George H. W. Bush, Bill Clinton and President George W. Bush.
+He resigned that appointment in 2012 after the re-election of Barack Obama.

-Between 1987 and 1994, Alexander consulted with presidential and congressional campaigns on topics ranging from critical national security interests to hot-button issues regarding the First, Second and Tenth Amendments.
-He was instrumental in the election of outstanding Tennessee conservatives like Sen. Fred Thompson, and Reps.
-Ed Bryant and Zach Wamp.
+Between 1987 and 1996, he consulted with presidential and congressional campaigns on topics ranging from critical national security interests to policy issues regarding the First, Second and Tenth Amendments to our Constitution.